SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 ## Contributing

+For now,
+we’re expecting most pull requests to be enhancements and bug fixes to support the Swift-DocC publication, with only minor content changes.

 For small changes,
 like typo fixes and changes to a few paragraphs, fork this repository and make a pull request.